lamhoward/COMP4321-Search-Engine/readme.txt

 README

-The web interface has built successfully, please enter the following website to access the search engine: http://143.89.130.247:8080/form.html
+You can access the web directly from the following link: http://143.89.130.247:8080/form.html

 # COMP4321_2019Spring
 ---------------------------------------------------------